shreyanshjain8/Microscope_holders/README.md

 # Microscope_holders
-CAD files for 3D printing the microscope holders - (Nikon Ti-2 body)
+CAD files for 3D printing the microscope holders - (adapted for Okolab incubators on Nikon Ti-2 body)

 Some dimensions would require adaptation according to the dimensions of the microscope stage in use.